aykaramba/quicksearch/README.md

 SPECIAL NOTE: If you get a chance, you should work through the original tutorial linked above because it demonstrates the use of of live coding directly in the CLOG framework.
 CLOG is a powerful and mature framework with many features the live coding feature should be experienced by everyone.
 I created a package for the purposes of testing.

+# INSTALLATION

+Git clone to your local dir, in your favorite Common Lisp enviornment load the app with (ql:quickload :quicksearch) and then (quicksearch:start-app).

 # Copyright

 All copyright to original code owned by Vincent Dardel.